openshift/enhancements/enhancements/cloud-integration/ibm/service-endpoint-dynamic-override.md

 * Expand API definition to support defining services + endpoints within cloud provider spec for IBM
 * Modify CCCMO so that changes are reconciled from infrastructure spec to status for IBM cloud provider and cloud config
-* Evaluate components with service endpoint support (i.e. Storage Operator (CSI), Ingress Operator, MAPI) and ensure they react/respond to changes and utilize new service endpoint specification.
-In cases, where they do not, update them accordingly.
+* Evaluate IBM components with service endpoint support and how they will react/respond to post-install service endpoint changes.

 ### Workflow Description